pablop16n/web-docs-scorer/README.md

 Note that not only too much punctuation is problematic, but also too few, usually caused by documents that consist of product lists, tags, SEO phrases, etc.

-This score also penalizes the presence of segments with very few punctuation, which used to be SEO or related terms lists.
+This score also specifically penalizes the presence of segments with very few punctuation marks, which used to be SEO or related terms lists.
 We save the _alphabetic_characters_ of every segment that is considered problematic because of the lack of punctuation.
 Depending on the language, the ratio is different, for example, in Spanish the ratio is 0.5.
 At the end, we calculate the proportion of _problematic_segments_/_overall_alphabetic_characters_ and we create the penalization following this table:

 | Accumulation_score | problematic alphabetic_characters proportion |
 | ------------ | ---------- |